-When Lindsey and Adam first started thinking about how to renovate their kitchen, the issues of spaciousness and lighting were amongst their main concerns.
+When Lindsey and Adam first started thinking about how to renovate the kitchen at their home in Rochdale, the issues of spaciousness and lighting were amongst their main concerns.
 “Basically, it all used to be three small rooms.”
 Lindsey explained.
 “Our lounge, our kitchen – which was quite dark – and we had a separate cubbyhole too.”

 It didn’t take the couple long to settle upon a set of standards they wanted from the new design.
 “To start with, we wanted it to look more modern.”
 Lindsey said.
 “We also wanted to replace that darkness with more of a beachside feel – we’ve lived around chalets before and we wanted it to be bright and airy.”